15 Dec Webmart’s Glossary of Printing Terms

 a photographic print made from a negative or positive in contact with sensitised paper, film or printing plate.

-a photographic image which contains gradient tones from black to white.
+an image which contains gradient tones from black to white.

 the tonal gradation between the highlights, middle tone and shadows in an original or reproduction.